Service and Registered Address: The Differences

 Unlike the Registered Address, these are a little bit more flexible, which means:

-• It can be the same or different to the Registered Address
+- It can either be the same as, or different to, the Registered Address

 As with the registered address, it can be changed at any time too, and even through Company Wizard - just to make life that little bit simpler for you.